-Learn more about frailty and what you can do to prevent and even reverse the condition, from Dr Laura Tay, Consultant Geriatrician at the Department of General Medicine at Sengkang Health.
+Learn more about frailty and what you can do to prevent and even reverse the condition, from Dr Laura Tay, Senior Consultant at the Department of General Medicine (Geriatric Medicine) at Sengkang General Hospital.

 Find out if you could be considered frail.